neagle/n3/src/content/posts/burns-supper.md

 * [Green Beans.](https://cooking.nytimes.com/recipes/146-green-beans-with-ginger-and-garlic) Burns Supper tradition basically calls for "a vegetable."
 * Cranachan: need to get the recipe from Vickie.
 Very good, though the oats could have been softer--next year I think we'll try soaking them in whisky a lot longer.

+Rebekah handled all the food except for the haggis and cranachan.

 ## Whisky

 We had these whiskies on offer: